danielledeleo/glocal/README.md

-# glocal
+# Glocal
 An intro to networking project.
-Carleton University
+Carleton University, MIT License.